U.S. expects more indictments in soccer probe as Swiss freeze assets

 Separately, Swiss authorities launched an investigation into whether corruption was a factor in Russia and Qatar’s successful bids to host the 2018 and 2022 World Cups.

-FIFA President Sepp Blatter has not been accused of wrongdoing by Swiss or U.S. authorities, but sources have said the FBI is examining his stewardship of the organization.
+FIFA President Sepp Blatter has not been accused of wrongdoing by Swiss or U.S. authorities, but sources have said the FBI is examining his stewardship of the organisation.

 However, U.S. and European law enforcement have said no criminal charges are currently pending against Blatter, who has denied any wrongdoing.